ShellShockQ/docs-site/docs/user-guide/install-docker.md

    A keystore directory needs to be created for a Zowe instance to be launched successfully, and a keystore directory can be shared between Zowe instances and between Zowe runtimes, including between different Zowe releases, unless specified otherwise in the release documentation.

-3. (Only required for launching the Zowe desktop) Configure and start the `ZWESISTC` cross memory server and install the load libraries.
+3. Configure and start the `ZWESISTC` cross memory server and install the load libraries.
 For instructions, see [Installing and configuring the Zowe cross memory server (ZWESISTC)](configure-xmem-server.md).

-   The cross memory server is only required if you want to use the Zowe desktop.
-The cross memory server is not used by API Mediation Layer.
-If you want to use Zowe API Mediation Layer only, you can skip this step.

-   Which components of Zowe are started is determined by the `LAUNCH_COMPONENT_GROUPS` value in the `instance.env` file in the Zowe instance directory, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md#component-groups).

 4. Create and customize an instance directory that contains configuration data required to launch a Zowe runtime and is where log files are stored.
 For instructions, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md) and [Configuring Zowe with z/OSMF workflows](configure-zowe-zosmf-workflow.md).